Garrett-Productions/udemy_dataStructures_course/hashTables/day1.read.me.md

 map.set and map.get

 The differences between both is that: objects can only have strings as keys and maps can have any data set as a key, even a fucntion

+HASH TABLES V.S.
+ARRAYS.
+* the differences and similarities